 HOW TO CHOOSE THE BEST WILDLIFE RESERVE FOR MY SRI LANKA SAFARI HOLIDAYS

 After many weeks of routine work at the office and at home, now you got a break and now it is time to make use of it.
 Perhaps you are on a tour of Sri Lanka and like to see some beautiful places on the island.
 Whatever it is you have chosen to have a wildlife tour in Sri Lanka and now looking for the best place to do it.

-Choosing the best national park for your wildlife tour is very important because you do not venture into this type of activities often.
-You are looking forward to seeing as many exotic animals as possible on the rare opportunity.
+Choosing the best Sri Lanka national park for your wildlife tour is very important because you do not venture into this type of activity often.
+You are looking forward to seeing as many exotic animals as possible on this rare opportunity.

 2 MAJOR FACTORS THAT DECIDE ON THE NATIONAL PARK FOR THE SAFARI ARE,